 The Pension Protection Act of 2006 (PPA) was signed into law on August 17, 2006.
-This legislation not only affects Pension and IRA Plans but also has many charitable provisions:
+This legislation not only affects pension and IRA plans but also has many charitable provisions:

-- Allows for direct payment of federal tax refunds directly to IRAs - Repeals the sunset provision of EGTRRA (2001 act) as it applied to the provisions relating to IRAs and Pensions - Provides an exclusion from gross income for qualified charitable distributions from an IRA - Disallowance of charitable deduction(s) for clothing and household items unless the item(s) is in "good" used condition or better - Requires donor of cash contributions to maintain a bank record or written communication from the donee - Repeals the sunset provision of EGTRRA (2001 act) for qualified tuition programs (I.R.C. §529), so that all provisions of EGTRRA (2001 act) that relate to qualified tuition programs are permanently extended - Makes the Saver's Credit under I.R.C. §25B permanent
+- Allows for direct payment of federal tax refunds directly to IRAs - Repeals the sunset provision of EGTRRA(2001 act) as it applied to the provisions relating to IRAs and pensions - Provides an exclusion from gross income for qualified charitable distributions from an IRA - Disallowance of charitable deduction(s) for clothing and household items unless the item(s) is in "good" used condition or better - Requires donor of cash contributions to maintain a bank record or written communication from the donee - Repeals the sunset provision of EGTRRA (2001 act) for qualified tuition programs (I.R.C. § 529), so that all provisions of EGTRRA (2001 act) that relate to qualified tuition programs are permanently extended - Makes the saver's credit under I.R.C. § 25B permanent

-These are the legislation acts passed in 2005 that will affect the filing of 2006 income tax returns:
+These are the legislation acts passed in 2005 that will affect the filing of 2007 income tax returns:

-■ Katrina Emergency Tax Relief Act of 2005-This legislation was enacted to help the victims of the hurricane and those contributing to the victims.

-- Energy Tax Incentives Act-This legislation is 550 pages of energy policy and incentives to conserve energy and use alternatives measures. - SAFETEA-LU-This act contains the provisions of the safe, accountable, flexible, efficient transportation equity act. - Other legislation includes provisions for tsunami relief, disaster mitigation, bankruptcy abuse prevention, and consumer protection.
+- Katrina Emergency Tax Relief Act of 2005-This legislation was enacted to help the victims of the hurricane and those contributing to the victims. - Energy Tax Incentives Act-This legislation is 550 pages of energy policy and incentives to conserve energy and use alternatives measures. - SAFETEA-LU-This act contains the provisions of the Safe, Accountable, Flexible, Efficient Transportation Equity Act. - Other legislation includes provisions for tsunami relief, disaster mitigation, bankruptcy abuse prevention, and consumer protection.

-In addition to the 2006 legislation there is the 2004 legislation that first becomes effective in 2005 and 2006:
+In addition to the 2007 legislation there is the 2004 legislation that first became effective in 2005 and 2006:

-- The Working Families Tax Relief Act of 2004-This act established a uniform definition of a qualifying child for several tax benefits and extended many credits and deductions. - The American Jobs Creation Act of 2004-This act made available a general sales tax deduction (for 2004 and 2005) and the domestic production activities deduction.
+- Working Families Tax Relief Act of 2004-This act established a uniform definition of a qualifying child for several tax benefits and extended many credits and deductions. - American Jobs Creation Act of 2004-This act made available a general sales tax deduction (for 2004 and 2005) and the domestic production activities deduction.